wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 1.0.14 =
+* Improved plugin stability
+* Bug fix: experiments without a goal or alternatives cannot be started
+* Bug fix: JS scripts are properly loaded in IE

 = 1.0.13 =
 * Bug fix: view results page does not freeze when no results are available